lillianedwards/README-Generator/output/README.md

 ## 7. Credit

-I worked on this project alone, but received help from my tutor and TA, Justin Moore!
+I worked on this project alone, but received help from my TA & tutor, Justin Mooore.